Skip to main content

 What is a heart attack?

-The heart works 24 hours a day, pumping oxygen and nutrient-rich blood to the body.
+The heart pumps oxygen and nutrient-rich blood to the body 24 hours a day.
 Blood is supplied to the heart through its coronary arteries.
-Coronary heart disease causes plaque or fatty substances to build up inside the walls of the arteries.
-The plaque also attracts blood components that stick to the artery wall lining.
-Called atherosclerosis, the process develops gradually over many years.
-It often begins early in life, even in childhood.
+Coronary heart disease causes plaque or fatty substances to build up inside the walls of the arteries, a process known as atherosclerosis.
+This process develops gradually over many years and can even begin in childhood.

-If a blood clot suddenly cuts off most or all blood supply to the heart, a heart attack results.
-Cells in the heart muscle that do not receive enough oxygen-carrying blood begin to die.
-The more time that passes without treatment to restore blood flow, the greater the damage to the heart.
+A heart attack occurs when a blood clot suddenly blocks most or all of the blood supply to the heart, causing cells in the heart muscle to die due to insufficient oxygen-carrying blood.
+The longer the delay in treatment to restore blood flow, the greater the damage to the heart.

 Who's at risk?

-Heart attacks strike both men and women.
-However, some persons are more likely than others to have a heart attack because of their "risk factors."
-Risk factors are behaviors or conditions that increase the chance of a disease.
-Some of the risk factors for heart attack cannot be controlled, but most can be modified to help lower the risk of having a first or repeat heart attack.
+Heart attacks can affect both men and women.
+However, certain individuals may be more susceptible to heart attacks due to their risk factors.
+Risk factors are behaviors or conditions that increase the likelihood of developing a disease.
+While some risk factors for heart attacks cannot be controlled, most can be modified to help reduce the risk of experiencing a first or subsequent heart attack.

 Factors you cannot control